US, Pakistan clash again over Afghan threats | ExBulletin

 US, Pakistan clash again over Afghan threats

-With the Biden administration looking for new ways to end terrorist threats in Afghanistan, it will likely look again to Pakistan, which remains essential to US intelligence and national security due to its proximity to Afghanistan and its ties to the Taliban leadership currently in charge.
+As the Biden administration seeks new ways to end terrorist threats in Afghanistan, it will likely look again to Pakistan, which remains critical to US intelligence and national security due to its proximity to Afghanistan and of his ties to the Taliban leadership currently in charge.

 Husain Haqqani, Pakistan’s former ambassador to the United States, said he understood the temptation of officials from both countries to try to take advantage of the situation and find common ground.
 But Haqqani said he expects Pakistan to give all possible cooperation to the Taliban.